aurelia/aurelia.github.io-old/_harp/get-started.md

 </template>
 ```

 This looks almost identical to the navbar HTML in our original _app.html_ file.
-We've basically just exracted that and put it into this template.
+We've basically extracted that and put it into this template.
 Instead of binding to _app.js_ though, it's now binding to _nav-bar.js_.

 This is a very simple custom element with no real behavior, but it is complete and usable as shown above.
 We repeat that markup here for your convenience.